 All Australians have their own dreams about what a better future should look like in our democratic country.
 But we don't organise ourselves to make that future a reality.
 Instead we tend to rely on our governments to lead us to an ever better world with an ever improving quality of life.

-no plans in place to build a stronger economy or to smooth the peaks and troughs of economic development,
+no plans in place to put together the strongest components of a new and resilient economy or to smooth the peaks and troughs of economic development,

 no genuine coordinated plans to seize the extraordinary opportunities in shifting to a decarbonised economy,